-Access modality available: Access to NF services, Access with Training.
+Access modality available: Simple Access, Access with Training.

 SID: SB-IU4-B - Crosslinking MS Acquisition of Purified Protein Complex with Crosslinking Reaction Optimisation

 Services description: The Structural Proteomics unit will perform crosslinking MS on a purified protein complex to identify protein-protein interactions and residue distances.
 This service includes preliminary crosslinking reaction optimisation and proteomics acquisitions.
 These can be performed by our NF staff provided the protein sample, or by a visiting User with our assistance.